alicht/heroku-deployment/passport2.md

 ### Cookies and Sessions
 https://stackoverflow.com/questions/11142882/how-do-cookies-and-sessions-work

 Cookies and sessions are both ways to preserve the application's state between different requests the browser makes.
-It's thanks to them that, for instance, you don't need to log in every time you request a page on StackOverflow.
+It's thanks to them that, for instance, you don't need to log in every time you request a page on Facebook.

 - Sessions are a way of temporarily persisting state (data) between requests.
 This is commonly used to 'remember' that a user is logged in.
 - It allows data to be passed throughout the application through cookies that are stored on the browser and matched up to a server-side store.